 When you reach your final capstone course at the end of your degree program, you’ll attend mandatory Zoom (web conference) sessions with your classmates each week.
 You’ll also have various presenters attend class to give you further information related to finalizing your project and degree, such as public speaking, career topics, and more.
 Meeting weekly with your classmates in a virtual face-to-face environment will give you a sense of community as you all move toward completing your capstone.
 You’ll be able to share questions, concerns, and successes with your group.

 The final aspect of your capstone course is your public presentation.
-You’ll be required to speak about your project for five minutes in-person or via Zoom to a group of peers, classmates, instructors, program directors, and others from the College.
-While five minutes may seem like a long time to present, you may find, after working on a project that you’re passionate about for many months, that it’s a challenge to provide just the highlights within five minutes.
+You’ll be required to speak about your project for five to ten minutes in-person or via Zoom to a group of peers, classmates, instructors, program directors, and others from the College.
+While this may seem like a long time to present, you may find after working on a project that you’re passionate about for many months that it’s a challenge to provide just the highlights within this timeframe.

 You’ll also complete a programmatic reflection assignment in your capstone course, where you’ll use journal entries, images, and more to chronicle your experience throughout your graduate program.
-This reflection will also use your Chalk & Wire™ ePortfolio.
+This reflection will also use your Anthology™ ePortfolio.